Best Mohair Yarn for Doll Hair: Wild Brushable and DollyMo.

-This new yarn can be brushed extensively and the hair really grows, it is a joy to watch the hair doing that.
-It is still very soft but this added bonus of being able to brush it and turn the cap with longer hair is a bit of a miracle and only a doll maker knows what a beautiful thing this is.
+This style of mohair yarn can be brushed extensively and the hair really grows, it is a joy to watch the hair doing that.
+It is still very soft but this added bonus of being able to brush it and turn the cap with long hair is a bit of a miracle and only a doll maker knows what a beautiful thing this is.

 Using mohair that has been spun for knitting instead of the one made for doll hair, can be quite a disappointing experience.
 For one, the yarn doesn't have the staple needed to give you a realistic look, and you will need ridiculous amounts of it to make a full-looking head, which can pose other messy issues like tangling and matting.